astronomy-commons/hipscat-import/docs/catalogs/arguments.rst

     Reducing : 100%|██████████| 10895/10895 [7:46:07<00:00,  2.57s/it]
     Finishing: 100%|██████████| 6/6 [08:03<00:00, 80.65s/it]

+``tqdm`` will try to make a guess about the type of output to provide: plain text as for a command line, or a pretty ipywidget.
+If it tries to use a pretty widget but your execution environment can't support the widget, you can force the pipeline to use a simple progress bar with the ``simple_progress_bar`` argument.

 For very long-running pipelines (e.g. multi-TB inputs), you can get an email notification when the pipeline completes using the ``completion_email_address`` argument.
 This will send a brief email,